-The unimpaired capital of the subsidiary is below the minimum required unimpaired capital set by the BSP.
+The unimpaired capital of PAMTC is below the minimum required unimpaired capital set by the BSP.
 In relation to the noncompliance with the minimum capital requirements, PAMTC had consultations with the BSP as early as fourth quarter of 2022 to evaluate the strategies and alternatives regarding its plan to exit the trust business, and anticipates that the implementation of these outcomes will be carried out in phases and is expected to go beyond the next twelve (12) months.

-On June 23, 2023, the Board of Directors (BOD) of the Company approved PAMTC's plan to divest its portfolio of trust accounts and funds managed, administered, and/or held as trustee by PAMTC and to divest the shares of the Company.
+On June 22, 2023, the Board of Directors (BOD) of the Company approved PAMTC's plan to divest its portfolio of trust accounts and funds managed, administered, and/or held as trustee by PAMTC and to divest the shares of the Company.
 In line with PAMTC's plan, an auction process was initiated to identify interested buyers of its trust business.

 On August 9 2023, the Company executed a Memorandum of Agreement with PAMTC, ATRAM Investment Management Partners Corporation (AIMP) and ATRAM Trust Corporation (ATRAM Trust) for (1) transfer of the exclusive and sole fund management of the Company's onshore linked funds from PAMTC to ATRAM Trust and (2) sell 100% of the Company's ownership interest in PAMTC to AIMP.
 The consideration of the sale is based on the net assets of PAMTC as of December 31, 2023.
-The sale is expected to be completed in 2024.